 Adoptees come in all shapes and sizes.
 Some were adopted as infants, some were fostered, and others placed with an adoptive family at an older age.
-Some adoptions happen within the birth family, when a relative of the child gains custody in lieu of the birth parents.
+Some adoptions happen within the birth family, when a relative of the child gains custody in lieu of the Birth Parents.
 Others are placed in families across state lines, across borders, or in other continents.
 Some adoptees learn of their adoption in childhood, and others find out later in life.
 Adoptees can be international, intercultural, and interracial.
 The adoption experience has many variations.
 Click here to read the names are adoptees and their Adoptive Parents who have brought adoption awareness to the world.